ambiguoustexture/ambiguoustexture/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on automated/high-frequency trading as a probationary system developer.
-- :worried: Experiencing imposter syndrome now.
+- :worried: Experiencing imposter syndrome now, maybe.

 <!--START_SECTION:waka-->